10 Event Email Marketing Examples That Convert ASAP

 Did you know?

-91% of Americans prefer to recieve promotional emails.
+91% of Americans prefer to receive promotional emails versus other mediums like phone calls or mail.

 Litmus: Promote Multiple Events in One Email